 Use Retargeting Ads for Abandoned Carts

-Cart abandonment retargeting influences both psychology and statistics.
-Dynamic retargeting ads have a much better performance than standard display ads.
-They have a 0.7% clickthrough rate compared to just 0.07% for regular display ads.
-Also, shoppers who get both retargeting emails and ads are twice as likely to buy than those who get either format alone.
+Cart abandonment retargeting works because it blends psychology with results.
+Dynamic ads show a 0.7% clickthrough rate vs 0.07% for regular ads.
+Shoppers receiving both retargeting emails and ads are twice as likely to buy.

 13. Add a Holiday Quiz or Gift Finder Tool